1. Unpacking their libraries

-Consolidation sounds so tidy, so crisp; but as Esposito writes: “there will be a bloody mess while the final vestiges of the old order are rooted out.”
+Consolidation sounds so tidy, so crisp; but as Esposito warns: “there will be a bloody mess while the final vestiges of the old order are rooted out.”
 Whatever the body count, we know that as we navigate from a print-centric to digital-dominant world, we will be traveling into unknown territory.
 Here at Places, as at publications everywhere, the uncertainties aren’t mere abstractions; they’re both urgent and ordinary.
 We are truly betwixt worlds, and as editor of a web-based journal, I’ve again and again felt the truth of William Gibson’s familiar observation: “The future is already here.
 It’s just unevenly distributed.”
 In my experience the distribution — contrary to popular perception — is less generational than temperamental.
-Some of our authors — digital immigrants as much as natives — move readily among the many platforms of contemporary publishing, from the hard copy to the web to the app to mobile to social.
+Some of our authors — digital immigrants as much as natives — move readily among the many platforms of contemporary publishing, from hard copy to web and app to mobile and social.
 One afternoon a member of Places’ board told me, as we stood in his studio looking at a wall of books, that he’d be happy to see every last one of them digitized (hinting perhaps at a future anthology: architects and their e-books.)
 Yet often enough the conversation with contributors will center on the relative merits of print-versus-digital, and an author will confess anxiety about the perceived limitations of online publication — some lingering unease that without the totem of the hard copy, the text will not fully or legitimately exist in the world.